Bali: Portuguese contacts

 The first known European contact with Bali is thought to have been made in 1512, when a Portuguese expedition led by Antonio Abreu and Francisco Serrão sighted its northern shores.
-It was the first expedition of a series of bi-annual fleets to the Moluccas, which throughout the 16th century, traveled along the coasts of the Sunda Islands.
+It was the first expedition of a series of bi-annual fleets to the Moluccas, which, throughout the 16th century, travelled along the coasts of the Sunda Islands.
 Bali was also mapped in 1512, in the chart of Francisco Rodrigues, aboard the expedition.
 In 1585, a ship foundered off the Bukit Peninsula and left a few Portuguese in the service of Dewa Agung.